-Solu-Medrol[®] is contraindicated:
+Solu-Medrol is contraindicated:

-- in patients who have systemic fungal infections unless specific anti-infective therapy is employed and in cerebral oedema in malaria. - in patients with known hypersensitivity to methylprednisolone or to any of the excipients listed in section 6.1. - Solu-Medrol[®] 40mg/ml: in patients with a known hypersensitivity to cow's milk or its components, or other dairy products, because it contains trace amounts of milk ingredients. - for use by the intrathecal route of administration.
+• in patients who have systemic fungal infections unless specific anti-infective therapy is employed and in cerebral oedema in malaria.

+- in patients with known hypersensitivity to methylprednisolone or to any of the excipients listed in section 6.1. - Solu-Medrol 40mg/ml: in patients with a known or suspected allergy to cow's milk or its components, or other dairy products, because it contains trace amounts of milk ingredients (see section 4.4). - for use by the intrathecal route of administration.